Which of the following is NOT considered a basic bank service? | Study Prep in Pearson+

 1

-Understand the concept of basic bank services: Basic bank services typically include activities that are fundamental to the functioning of a bank, such as accepting deposits, granting loans, and facilitating fund transfers.
+Step 1: Understand the concept of basic bank services.
+Basic bank services typically include activities that banks perform to assist customers in managing their financial needs, such as accepting deposits, granting loans, and facilitating fund transfers.

-Analyze the options provided: Review each option to determine whether it aligns with the definition of basic bank services.
+Step 2: Analyze each option provided in the question.
+Determine whether each activity aligns with the definition of basic bank services.

+Step 3: Evaluate 'Facilitating fund transfers.'
+This is a common service provided by banks to help customers move money between accounts or to other parties.

 Watch next